Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: Introduction

 One of the goals of this paper is to study close relatives of the scattering maps $C_{v^g}$, the \textsf{billiard maps} $B_{v^g}$ and their dynamics.
 The map $B_{v^g}$ is obtained from $C_{v^g}$ by composing it with the reflection diffeomorphism $\tau_g: \d(SM) \to \d(SM)$ that takes any unitary vector, tangent to $M$ at a point from $\d M$, to its mirror image, the boundary $\d M$ being the mirror.

-\begin{itemize} \item {\it Now let us describe some of our results in the order they appear in the paper.} \end{itemize}
+\begin{itemize} \item {\it Now, let us describe some of our results in the order they appear in the paper.} \end{itemize}

-{\sf In Section 2}, we show how special closed differential $n$-forms $\Theta$ on a compact $(n+1)$-dimensional manifold $X$ generate a measure $\mu_\Theta$ on $\d X$ such that the causality map $C_v$ is a measure-preserving transformation (Theorem \ref{C_v_preserves}).
+{\sf In Section 2}, we show how special closed differential $n$-forms $\Theta$ on a compact $(n+1)$-dimensional manifold $X$ generate a measure $\mu_\Theta$ on $\d X$ such that the causality map $C_v: \d_1^+X(v) \to \d_1^-X(v)$ is a measure-preserving transformation (Theorem \ref{prop.C_v_preserves}).

-{\sf In Section 3}, we combine the causality maps $C_v: \d_1^+X(v) \to \d_1^-X(v)$ with measure-preserving involutions $\tau$ on the boundary $\d X$ to introduce {\sf proto-billiard maps} $B_{v, \tau}: \d_1^+X(v) \to \d_1^+X(v)$ --- dynamical measure-preserving systems (Theorem \ref{proto-billiard}).
+{\sf In Section 3}, we combine the causality maps $C_v$ with measure-preserving involutions $\tau$ on the boundary $\d X$ to introduce {\sf proto-billiard maps} $B_{v, \tau}: \d_1^+X(v) \to \d_1^+X(v)$, dynamical measure-preserving systems (Theorem \ref{proto-billiard}).

-{\sf In Section 4}, we are preoccupied with {\sf intrinsically harmonic} Lyapunov functions $f: X \to \R$ and Lyapunov $1$-forms $\a$ on $X$, specially adjusted to the given vector field $v$ (Theorem \ref{th2.1}).
+{\sf In Section 4}, we deal with {\sf intrinsically harmonic} Lyapunov functions $f: X \to \R$ and Lyapunov $1$-forms $\a$ on $X$, specially adjusted to the given vector field $v$ (Theorem \ref{th2.1}).
 They go hand in hand with so called $v$-{\sf harmonizing} metrics $g$ on $X$ (see Definition \ref{harmonizing pair}).
-The $v$-harmonizing pairs $(g, \a)$ or $(g, df)$ each produces a pair of mutually orthogonal minimal (taut) foliations $\mathcal F(v)$, $\mathcal G(\a)$ of dimensions $1$ and $n$, respectively (Corollary \ref{foliations}).
-By Theorem \ref{traversing_harmonizing}, for a traversing boundary generic $v$, there exists a $v$-harmonizing pair $(g, df)$, such that the $n$-form $\Theta = \ast_g(df)$ defines a measure on $\d X$ with respect to which $C_v$ is a measure-preserving map.
-Here ``$\ast_g$" denotes the Hodge star operator (see the paragraph after the proof of Lemma \ref{travesing_is_Calabi} for its definition).
+The $v$-harmonizing pairs $(g, \a)$ or $(g, df)$ each produces a pair of mutually orthogonal {\sf minimal (taut) foliations} $\mathcal F(v)$, $\mathcal G(\a)$ of dimensions $1$ and $n$, respectively (Corollary \ref{foliations}).

+Theorem \ref{traversing_harmonizing} claims that, for a traversing boundary generic $v$, there exists a $v$-harmonizing pair $(g, df)$, such that the $n$-form $\Theta = \ast_g(df)$ defines a measure on $\d X$ with respect to which $C_v$ is a measure-preserving map.
+Here ``$\ast_g$" denotes the {\sf Hodge star operator}.

-For a traversing vector field $v$, the differential form $\Theta$ helps also to define, in the spirit of \cite{S}, a measure $\mu_\Theta$ on the space of trajectories $\mathcal T(v)$ (Definition \ref{def2.4}).
-In Corollary \ref{iso_for_X}, we prove that, for a traversing vector field $v$ and a $v$-harmonizing pair $(g, df)$, the inequality is valid.
-If, in addition, we normalize the Lyapunov function $f$ so that it takes values in the interval $[0,1]$, then we also get an isoperimetric inequality valid for any $v$-harmonizing $g$.
+For a traversing vector field $v$, the differential form $\Theta$ helps also to define, in the spirit of \cite{S}, a measure $\mu_\Theta$ on {\sf the space of trajectories} $\mathcal T(v)$ (see Definition \ref{def2.4} and \cite{K3}).
+For a traversing vector field $v$ and a $v$-harmonizing pair $(g, df)$, Corollary \ref{iso_for_X} establishes the inequality

+If, in addition, we normalize the Lyapunov function $f$ so that it takes values in the interval $[0,1]$, then we also get an {\sf isoperimetric inequality} valid for any $v$-harmonizing $g$.